You can download a free pdf of this post by clicking on the button below!

 Having knowledge ahead of time will help with your preparations.

 So, you have everything in hand and you are ready to go out there and impress everyone with your groundbreaking design!
-Let’s look at a few ways to help you with the presentation itself.
+Let’s look at a few ways to help you with the architecture crit itself.

 Make sure you are comfortable.
 You have enough to think about with the presentation, so make sure you are comfortable in your own body, and wear clothes you feel comfortable in.